njraladdin/screen-demo/README.md

 ## Development

-Built with:
-- Tauri (Rust)
-- React
-- TypeScript
-- Windows Capture API
+Built with Tauri, React, and TypeScript.

 Requirements:
 - Node.js 16+
 - Rust toolchain
-- Windows 10+ (for screen capture)
+- Windows 10+

 ## License

-This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.
+This project is licensed under the MIT License